 Telsey Advisory Group CEO Dana Telsey told CNBC at the time of Sears’ bankruptcy that it had been “a long time coming.”

-Sears is still $80 million in debt to administrative creditors.
+In 2021, Sears was still $80 million in debt to administrative creditors.
 Also, legal bills for the bankruptcy proceedings have reached nearly $250,000, according to Debtwire data.

 Edward Lampert, the chairman of Kmart, engineered the Kmart and Sears merger.
 He also acquired the remaining Sears and Kmart stores through a new company, Transformco, in 2019.
 Sears, which had once been a “multifaceted mammoth” of retail, ended up spinning out many of its profitable business segments.